Antoinefdu/pvalue_ppc/README.md

 2. With those numbers, we can then run a welch t-test, using t = (μ1 - μ2) / sqrt(SEM1^2 + SEM2^2)
 3. And all that's left is to calculate the cumulative density function of that t-test.
 For that I simply used stats.norm.cdf from the scipy library.

+For more information on how p-values of a/b tests work, please check [this article](https://towardsdatascience.com/the-math-behind-a-b-testing-with-example-code-part-1-of-2-7be752e1d06f), by mnguyenngo

 This app aims at calculating the p-value of not 1 test, but a whole bunch of them, and to reveal the pairs of ads that have reached statistical significance and need to be updated.